Skip to content

 • Hotspot Hare’s Ear — pops in stained water.

-• Perdigons — Euro rigs in fast runs; size 14–18.
+• Perdigons — ideal for Euro rigs in fast runs (size 14–18).

 Size 14–18 is the sweet spot.
 Mix natural and high-vis patterns and adjust bead size to control the vertical lane.